Telespielstube/imagineer/README.md

 #### Controller node
 The controller node subscribes to all two topics, stores them and publishes the image to the neural network node.
-After the node has been initialized, the controller subscribes to the number topic published by the camera node and the topic set up by the processor node.
+After the node has been initialized, the controller object subscribes to the number topic published by the camera node and the topic set up by the processor node.
+Both topics get synchronized based on their set time stamp at publishing time.

 ```c++
 controller.cpp